terraform-aws-modules/terraform-aws-lambda/README.md

 One Lambda Function can be used in multiple aliases.
 Using aliases gives large control of which version deployed when having multiple environments.

 There is [alias module](https://github.com/terraform-aws-modules/terraform-aws-lambda/tree/master/modules/alias), which simplifies working with alias (create, manage configurations, updates, etc).
+See [examples/alias](https://github.com/terraform-aws-modules/terraform-aws-lambda/tree/master/examples/alias) for various use-cases how aliases can be configured and used.

+There is [deploy module](https://github.com/terraform-aws-modules/terraform-aws-lambda/tree/master/modules/deploy), which creates required resources to do deployments using AWS CodeDeploy.
+It also creates the deployment, and wait for completion.
+See [examples/deploy](https://github.com/terraform-aws-modules/terraform-aws-lambda/tree/master/examples/deploy) for complete end-to-end build/update/deploy process.

 ## FAQ